ThePython10110/minecraft_commands/README.md

 4. In games that do not support MTG or MCL digging methods, command blocks may be unbreakable.

 ## Textures
-Command block textures are taken from Pixel Perfection by XSheep (CC-BY-SA-4.0).
+Command block textures are my own (CC-BY-SA-4.0), based on Minecraft's.